Sustain the Change: Finance Transformation to Last

 So far, we have talked mainly about reacting to changes needed post-deployment.
 However, to sustain change properly, we must also consider proactively identifying improvements to the process.

-During process design, building in continuous improvement elements and ensuring global enhancements replication is essential.
+Building in continuous improvement elements and ensuring global enhancements replication is essential during process design.
 That could be in the process itself, but certainly in the skills and behaviours of the process teams.

 Visual Management is an excellent way to encourage teams to identify and implement improvements from their day-to-day experience operating the process.
 These four components of visual management below support teams on a practical level: